joshmaxsilverman/joshmaxsilverman.github.io/_posts/2022-12-17-christmas-gift-game.md

 ### Expected waiting time

 Now, we're going to make a simplifying assumption.
-Rather than tracking the potential for, e.g., multiple loops forming in a single round, we're just going to find the expected waiting time for a loop to form at each stage, and add up those waiting times to find the total.
+Rather than track the potential for, e.g., multiple pairs forming in a single round, we're just going to find the expected waiting time for a pair to form at each stage, and add up those waiting times to find the total.

 At each stage of the game, we should expect to wait $P_n^{-1} = \frac{2(n-1)^2}{(n-3)n + 3}$ rounds for a pair to form, so the expected duration of the game is just